franzmathauser/JavaEE-App/README.md

 Log4j
 -----
 Log4j is a Logging-Framework for Java-Environment.
-The jar is included in 'WebContent/WEB-INF/lib directory'.
+The jar is included in `WebContent/WEB-INF/lib directory`.

 The configuration is done by the file: